Dizmo Development Guide

 geometry/x), the bundle ID of a bundle (

-identifier) or the geometry of the viewer workspace (e.g
+identifier) or the geometry of the dizmoViewer workspace (e.g

 geometry/width).
 All attributes are accessed via the

-The Data Tree stores key/value pairs hierarchically.
-Every key has an unique path and viewer, dizmos and bundle as root elements.
+The data tree stores key/value pairs hierarchically.
+Every key has a unique path and dizmoViewer, dizmos and bundle as root elements.
 Under each root element attributes, private and public data is stored.